VE3NEA/enigma-cuda/README.md

 Since computations are performed in blocks of 26^3 keys, the last three letters in the first and last keys are ignored and assumed to be AAA to ZZZ.
-The only exception to this is the case when the first and last keys are the same, then only that specific key is tried.
+The only exception to this is the case when the first and last keys are exactly the same, then only that specific key is tried.

 `-x`             turnover mode.
 Try the keys that result in a left hand wheel turnover within the message.
 The default behavior is the opposite, only the keys